|

 High Availability (HA)

-Voice Supplementary Services supports High Availability applications for high density switches with multiple modes of HA operation, including the seven key elements of HA.
-Please refer to the
+of HA operation, including the seven key elements of HA.
+Please refer to

 TeleSoft HA White Paper

-for details.
-Applications requiring HA will benefit from the Voice Supplementary Services stack capacity to support up to 64,000 simultaneous connections and up to 256 ports.
+from the Voice Supplementary Services stack capacity to support up to

 Software Tools

-Internal Protocol State Logging Tool and Debugging Tool are invaluable aids during portation and integration, included with every Voice Supplementary Services stack at no additional charge.
+Tool are invaluable aids during portation and integration, included with

 Purchasing Voice Supplementary Services Software

-Voice Supplementary Services Source Code is supplied in comprehensive, portable packages of 'C'
+Voice Supplementary Services Source Code is supplied

-source code modules and interfaces necessary to develop robust products.
+source code modules and interfaces necessary to

-Source Code packages provide source code from Layer
+Source Code packages provide source code from

 1 device

-driver software up through the Layer 3/Layer
+driver software up through the Layer

 4 interface of the OSI model.